abond936/My-Journal/docs/Project.md

   - Adjusts and stores objectPosition
   - No caption
 - Content
-  - Rich text editing - TipTap
+  - Rich text editing - `TipTap`
-  - Inline embedded images, store id only
+  - Inline embedded images, stores string array of `docId` only
   - Rest of content held in HTML
   - Captions default to media object with override stored in card `figure`
 - Tags
   - `MacroTagSelector`- Modal Selector
   - Tag Selection - `Card.tags` - Stores the tags directly assigned by the user
-  - Denormalization - On card save, `cardService` uses `tagService.ts` to calculate and save derived tag data onto the `Card` document.
+  - Denormalization - On card save, `cardService` uses `tagService.ts` to calc/save derived tag data onto `Card`.
-    - Tag Inheritance - `Card.filterTags` - Map of all inherited tags for efficient querying (e.g., "Paris" -> "France" -> "Europe").
+    - Tag Filter - `Card.filterTags` - Map of all inherited tags for efficient querying.
-    - Tag Filter - `Card.filterTags`: Stores a map object (`{ "tagId": true, ... }`) of all inherited tags, optimized for fast Firestore `where` queries.
 - Gallery
     - Uses `GalleryManager` and `PhotoPicker` for multi-image selection.
     - Drag n drop order
-    - Stores gallery as an array of media IDs.
+    - Stores gallery as an array of `docId`s.
     ⭕2 - Default to media object caption with 'overwrite'.
     ⭕2 - Fix caption, focal point editing
     ⭕2 - Batch upload gallery cards by script